aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/cylinders/creating-cylinders-with-sheared-bottom/_index.md

 // ExEnd:3
 ```

-## Step 2: Create Cylinder 1
+## Step 2: Create Cylinder 1 (Sheared Bottom)

-Now, let's create the first cylinder with a sheared bottom:
+Now we’ll create the first cylinder and apply a shear transformation to its bottom.
+The `setShearBottom` method takes a `Vector2` where the X component represents the shear factor along the X‑axis and the Y component along the Y‑axis.

 ```java
 // ExStart:4
 // Create cylinder 1